 U.S. immigration law prohibits waiver of the financial guarantee.
 The financial guarantee certifies that sufficient funds are available for a student (and dependents if applicable) for study at the University for at least one academic year; and, barring unforeseen circumstances, that adequate funding will be available from the same or equally dependable sources for subsequent years for the full course of study.
 Without this certified information, the I-20 form or IAP-66 form cannot be issued.
 The financial guarantee must be current within one year of the student's start date at the University.

 The Office of International Student Services (ISS) ensures that students acquire the appropriate immigration status to study in the US, and to provide assistance according to the federal guidelines of the US Citizenship and Immigration Services (USCIS, formerly known as "INS," Immigration and Naturalization Services) and the US Department of Education.

 For information about establishing immigration status as an international student, read our Immigration FAQ's.
 We encourage all international students seeking to apply for academic programs at Alliant to contact the Office of ISS before beginning the application process.

 All international students must carry a full course load at Alliant.

 - Copy of valid passport.

-- Transcript Evaluation: International students must submit official, translated transcripts and results from an educational credential evaluation service agency.
+- A formal transcript evaluation must be performed on your international, translated transcripts.
 The evaluation must include degree equivalency to a 4 year bachelor's degree from an accredited university, US semester credit and grade equivalent for each course, and US grade point average.
 Any graduate level courses and/or degrees should also be included in the evaluation.
 To locate an agency, go to www.naces.org.